Virtual-Machine-Vagrant/vagrant-ubuntu-lamp/README.md

 The `Vagrantfile` is automatically mounting drives on your VM that are sourced by your local `~/projects` directory (if you have one).
 Thus, if you have your WordPress themes/plugins in `~/projects/wordpress` (i.e., in your local filesystem), it will be mounted on the VM automatically, as `/vagrant-wordpress`.

-In the `bootstrap-wordpress.bash` file, we iterate `/vagrant-wordpress` and build symlinks for each of your themes/plugins automatically.
+In the `bootstrap-wp` file, we iterate `/vagrant-wordpress` and build symlinks for each of your themes/plugins automatically.
 This means that when you log into your WordPress Dashboard (<http://my.vm/wp-admin/>), you will have all of your themes/plugins available for testing.
 If you make edits locally in your favorite editor, they are updated in real-time on the VM.
 Very cool!

 The additional mounts (i.e., `~/projects/jaswsinc/wordpress` and `~/projects/websharks/wordpress`) are simply alternate locations that I use personally.
 Remove them if you like.
-See: `Vagrantfile` and `bootstrap-wordpress.bash` to remove in both places.
+See: `Vagrantfile` and `bootstrap-wp` to remove in both places.
 You don't really _need_ to remove them though, because if these locations don't exist on your system they simply will not be mounted.
 In fact, you might consider leaving them, and just alter the paths to reflect your own personal preference—or for future implementation.

 #### The default WordPress mapping looks like this: